DmitriiR/DmitriiR.github.io/README.md

 # GDDs

 Below are some Game Design Documents (GDDs) I have created for game concepts.
+Backlog perhaps?

 ## Angel of the Deep
 ![useful image]({{ site.url }}/assets/GDDs/AngelCombined-01.png)